 If you have any questions regarding certification, please email us.

 The Lead Network is a cross-campus academic and professional development network for experienced graduate teachers serving as leads in the academic departments.
 Working with the Graduate Teacher Program, leads learn skills such as academic management, academic leadership, pedagogy and course assessment, interdisciplinary teamwork and conducting teaching consultations.
 Using these skills, leads work to improve classroom training of teaching assistants in their home departments.
-More information on the Lead Network.
+About the Lead Network

 The Video Teacher consultation (VTC) is an important means of self-assessment in the Graduate Teacher Program.
 A lead graduate teacher, lead coordinator, or the director of the GTP meets with the teacher for a pre-consultation, then films the class during a lab, recitation, or course session that the individual is teaching.
 Following the classroom filming, the consultant meets with the TA or GPTI to review the tape and create a plan for improvement.
 VTCs are non-evaluative and confidential.
 The consultant is not there to evaluate the instructor’s abilities; rather, the instructor is given the opportunity to reflect on his/her performance.
 The role of the consultant is to assist with devising strategies for improvement and to suggest resources.
 Two VTCs are required for the Certificate in College Teaching.